ornladios/ADIOS2/docs/user_guide/source/bindings/fortran.rst

 ADIOS2 typed handlers
 ---------------------

-ADIOS2 Fortran bindings handlers are mapped 1-to-1 to the ADIOS components described in the :ref:`Application Programmer Interface` section
+ADIOS2 Fortran bindings handlers are mapped 1-to-1 to the ADIOS components described in the :ref:`Application Programmer Interface` section.
+For convenience, each type handler contains descriptive components used for read-only inspection.

 .. code-block:: fortran